CONFIRMED OR SUSPECTED CASES

 Please note, NSW Health will contact individuals who are identified as having close contact with a confirmed case.
 You should not be making this decision yourself.
 NSW Health will provide advice in writing of your requirement to isolate and this will provide the evdience you need to access special leave.

 I am aware that my team member has not complied with requirements to be absent from the workplace due to illness or for the purposes of self-isolation and attends work.

 Leaders must direct employees who are obviously unwell or those required to self-isolate to go home and seek appropriate medical advice.

-Social distancing means we reduce the number of close physical and social contacts we have with one another to prevent the spread of the virus.
+Physical distancing means reducing the number of close physical and social contacts we have with one another.

-While practising social distancing, people can travel to work (including on public transport).
-For non-essential activities outside the workplace or attendance at schools, universities and childcare social distancing can include:
+For those activities outside the workplace or attendance at schools, universities and childcare - physical distancing includes:

-Based on advice from the NSW Government we are transitioning into working from home arrangements for those in roles where this is possible.
-This transition is not a directive, but an option to help us provide essential services to NSW.
+Based on advice from the NSW Government we are strongly encouraging everyone who can to work from home.
+This is not a directive, but an option to help us provide essential services to NSW.
 You can read more about working from home here.
-Your leader will take an active role in driving this planning.
+Talk to your leader about how you can make this work.

 If you are working from home whilst also providing care to a family member, it is expected that you can balance caring responsibilities with your ability to undertake productive work.
 Other leave provisions can apply if you are required to undertake caring responsibilities.

 What is the definition of 'at risk' people?